 Springfield Phone Numbers

 Urbana Phone Numbers

-- Your current University ID card (to be exchanged)
+- Your current University of Illinois ID card (to be exchanged)

 - Another proof of identity that bears your legal name